ESG FAQ

 -

 The goal of circularity is to design out waste and pollution, keep products and materials in use, and regenerate natural systems.
 It proposes a framework in which outputs from every stage of the lifecycle become inputs to another, offsetting the need for new materials and energy-intensive manufacturing activities.
 A circular economy is also a non-negotiable for a net-zero, nature-positive future.
-Schneider’s circularity vision is to decouple business growth from the extraction of natural resources while meeting its net-zero, nature-positive target.
+Schneider’s circularity vision is to decouple business growth from the extraction of natural resources while meeting its Net-Zero, nature-positive target.

-Vision: Decouple business growth from the extraction of natural resources while meeting our net-zero and nature-positive targets.
+Our vision is to decouple business growth from the extraction of natural resources while meeting our net-zero and nature-positive targets.
+Our mission is to adopt end-to-end circularity to:

-1) drive circularity concepts as a core part of offer creation, product design, and manufacturing.
+1) drive circularity concepts as a core part of offer creation, product design, and manufacturing

-2) business innovation to offer development e.g. deciding a go-to-market strategy between transactional sales to as a service.- Use better is about sourcing the best in class sustainable materials and manufacturing products efficiently.
+- "Use better" is about optimizing the use of resources, the materials with the lowest environmental impact, and manufacturing products efficiently.
 Example measures include sourcing materials with high recycled content and minimizing manufacturing scrap.

-- Use longer involves providing services to keep products in use for as long as possible.
-On-site repair and maintenance, as well as equipment modernization services.
+- "Use longer" involves providing services to keep products in use for as long as possible.
+This includes on-site and workshop repair, digitally enabled maintenance, as well as equipment modernization services and spare parts.

-- Use again relates to recirculating products, parts, and materials in the economy.
-For example, take back, refurbishment, and resale of retired assets.
+- "Use again" relates to recirculating products, parts, and materials in the economy.
+For example, take back, refurbishment, and resale of assets reaching end of use.

 -

 A sustainable future for people and economies will only be possible if nature, climate, and people are valued in an integrated way.
 Climate change is among the main drivers of biodiversity loss, while nature is part of the climate solution.
 If the limit of warming of 1.5°C becomes impossible to reach, climate change will likely become the dominant cause of biodiversity loss in the coming decades.
-In 2021, Schneider Electric committed to no net biodiversity loss in its own operations by 2030.
-This was underpinned by the following five actionable commitments:

 1. Quantify and regularly publish the assessment of the Group’s impacts on biodiversity.